Splash of Color

 - The asdfmovie series are entirely black and white apart from when blood and rainbows are involved, which is often.

-- The Homestar Runner animation "Sickly Sam's Big Outing", presented in "a color!" (pale pink)
+- Animation "Sickly Sam's Big Outing", presented in "a color!" (pale pink)

 - Inverted in "20X6 vs. 1936" where The Homestar Runner is still gray in Stinkoman's otherwise completely colorful world.